BondageKeeper/Backend-Frontend-Assembly/Cards-Hub-Project/README.md

 ## 🎯 Conclusion:
-I think this project can be in some way useful because user can immediately get a plan how to cook,repair,study,understand,make particular things, moreover this plan divided into cards and by dragging this cards user can monitor his or her progress which is kind of convenient.
+I think this project can be in some way useful because user can immediately get a plan how to cook,repair,study,understand,make particular things, moreover this plan divided into cards and by dragging this cards user can monitor his or her progress.
 I hope this project will attract some attention and make my github better.

 ## 🌐 Website domain: